 Mariluz Garcia, BS, Community Health Worker joined the AIRnyc in July 2017.
 She grew up in Tegucigalpa, Honduras, and graduated from Hunter College with a degree in Community Health.
 She brings over ten years of healthcare experience to AIRnyc, and a passion for working directly with the community to improve health outcomes.
 Her hobbies include traveling and volunteering at Project Happy, where she works with children and adults with disabilities.

-Jennifer Henriquez, BA, Community Health Worker, joined AIRnyc in 2016.
-She is a graduate of Lehman College with a bachelor’s degree in social work.
+Jennifer Henriquez, BA, LMSW, Community Health Social Worker, joined AIRnyc in 2016.
+She is a graduate of Lehman College with a master’s degree in social work and earned her license in social work.
 Prior to AIRnyc, Jennifer worked for Apple as a service specialist.
 Among many areas of focus, this position brought to light the importance of technology in healthcare and education.
 As a native Manhattanite, Jennifer aims to help the children and families of New York City live healthier and more active lives.